-En Enquiries of management
+Enquiries of management

-Qu estion Response
+Question Response

-1. How have you gained assurance that all relevant laws and regulations have been complied with?
+How have you gained assurance that all relevant laws and regulations have been complied with?
 The health board's reporting structure ensures that ward to board reporting is in place, to know how all our services are performing against key national and local targets, for example infection control standards.
-The board and its committees received regular reports on key areas of legislative and regulatory compliance as part

-of its annual cycle of business.
-The follows committees oversee compliance:

-- Quality and Safety Committee

-- Health and Safety Committee
+The board and its specialist supporting committees received regular reports on key areas of legislative and regulatory compliance as part of its annual cycle of business.
+The follows committees oversee compliance: Quality and Safety Committee Health and Safety Committee Audit Committee Workforce and OD Committee Mental Health Legislation Committee

-- Audit Committee

-- Workforce and OD Committee

-- Mental Health Legislation Committee

-- Performance and Finance Committee